RVCC-IDMX/about-me-ualam01-1/README.md

 ### Licensing

-_Much of the work I created was dervied from and inspired by lessons that given throughout this course, given by Professor Caruso_
-_I, Usman Alam, reserve the copyright to my work_
+_Much of the work I created was dervied from and inspired by lessons given throughout this course by Professor Caruso_ _I, Usman Alam, reserve the copyright for my work - including all artworks and photos displayed on site gallery and YouTube video._